Totem pole: Totem poles outside of original context

 Some poles from the Pacific Northwest have been moved to other locations for display out of their original context.

-In 1903 Alaska's district governor, John Green Brady, collected fifteen Tlingit and Haida totem poles for public displays from villages in southeastern Alaska.
-At the Louisiana Purchase Exposition (the world's fair held in Saint Louis, Missouri, in 1904), fourteen of them were initially installed outside the Alaska pavilion at the fair; the other one, which had broken in transit, was repaired and installed at the fair's Esquimau Village.
+In 1903, Alaska's district governor, John Green Brady, collected 15 Tlingit and Haida totem poles for public displays from villages in southeastern Alaska.
+At the Louisiana Purchase Exposition (the world's fair held in Saint Louis, Missouri, in 1904), 14 of them were initially installed outside the Alaska pavilion at the fair; the other one, which had broken in transit, was repaired and installed at the fair's Esquimau Village.
 Thirteen of these poles were returned to Alaska, where they were eventually installed in the Sitka National Historical Park.
 The other two poles were sold; one pole from the Alaska pavilion went to the Milwaukee Public Museum and the pole from the Esquimau Village was sold and then given to industrialist David M. Parry, who installed it on his estate in what became known as the Golden Hill neighborhood of Indianapolis, Indiana.
 Although the remains of the original pole at Golden Hill no longer exist, a replica was raised on April 13, 1996, on the front lawn of The Eiteljorg Museum of American Indians and Western Art in Indianapolis.
 Approximately two years later, the replica was moved inside the museum, and in 2005, it was installed in a new atrium after completion of a museum expansion project.

 Indian New Deal

-The Indian New Deal of the 1930s strongly promoted native arts and crafts, and in the totem pole they discovered an art that was widely appreciated by white society.
+The Indian New Deal of the 1930s strongly promoted native arts and crafts in the United States, and in the totem pole they discovered an art that was widely appreciated by white society.
 In Alaska the Indian Division of the Civilian Conservation Corps restored old totem poles, copied those beyond repair, and carved new ones.
-The Indian Arts and Crafts Board, a federal government agency, facilitated their sale to the general public.
+The Indian Arts and Crafts Board, a U.S. federal government agency, facilitated their sale to the general public.
 The project was lucrative, but anthropologists complained that it stripped the natives of their traditional culture and stripped away the meaning of the totem poles.

 Another example occurred in 1938, when the U.S. Forest Service began a totem pole restoration program in Alaska.
 Poles were removed from their original places as funerary and crest poles to be copied or repaired and then placed in parks based on English and French garden designs to demystify their meaning for tourists.